harikrishna553/java-libs/langchain4j/agentic-apps/optional-agents-demo/readme.md

 ```

 Enter a topic when prompted.
-For example: Please draft an email to all engineers asking them to reset their passwords immediately as a precautionary measure following a potential password leak.
+For example: Tell me a Story